abdi-ibrahim-2025/TF-AAP-Actions-Demo/README.md

 - **Ansible Automation Platform (AAP)**: Set up an AAP sandbox using the [30-day trial](https://developers.redhat.com/developer-sandbox)
 - **HCP Terraform**: Active account with workspace creation permissions
 - **AWS Account**: With permissions to create EC2 instances, security groups, and key pairs
-- **GitHub Repository**: Fork this repository to your own account for customization ([original repo](https://github.com/HichamMourad/TF-AAP-Actions-Demo/tree/main))
+- **GitHub Repository**: Fork this repository to your own account for customization

-> **Note**: This repository is maintained by Hicham Mourad, Red Hat Technical Marketing.
-You should fork the repository if you're creating your own demo to maintain independent control.

 ## Phase 1: AWS and AAP Setup (Prerequisites)